Relating hadronic CP-violation to higher-twist distributions

+where we have taken the lattice value for $\bar{m}$, $\sigma^0$ and the sum-rule estimation of $r$ as described above Eq. \eqref{eq:g0g1ratio}; the outcome implies that the ``vacuum alignment" contribution to $\bar{g}_1$ dominates over the direct contribution.
+The readers should however be alerted that such conclusion relies critically on the values of $\bar{m}$, $\sigma^0$ and $r$; for instance, if for some reason the actual value of the vacuum ratio $r$ is a few times smaller than the sum-rule prediction, then $\bar{g}_1|_{\mathrm{dir}}$ could turn out to be comparable to $\bar{g}_1|_{\mathrm{vac}}$.

-We find two existing literatures that attempted the direct extraction of $e^q(x)$ from experiment: Refs. \cite{Efremov:2002ut,Courtoy:2014ixa} among which only the former is published in a peer-reviewed journal, and therefore we shall use it to obtain an estimate of $e_2^u+e_2^d$.
+Finally, we may explore the implications on $\sigma_C^0$ from current experimental data.
+We find two existing articles that attempted for the extraction of $e^q(x)$ from experiment: Refs. \cite{Efremov:2002ut,Courtoy:2014ixa} among which only the former is published in a peer-reviewed journal, and therefore we shall use it to obtain an estimate of $e_2^u+e_2^d$.
 In Ref. \cite{Efremov:2002ut}, the combination $e(x)\equiv e^u(x)+(1/4)e^{\bar{d}}(x)$ at the scale $Q^2=1.5$ GeV$^2$ was extracted from the azimuthal asymmetry $A_{LU}$ in the SIDIS process $ep\rightarrow e\pi^+X$ which was measured by the CLAS Collaboration \cite{Avakian:2003pk}.
 Such extraction required the knowledge of the Collins fragmentation function $H_1^\perp$ which was deduced from the HERMES data \cite{Efremov:2002td,Airapetian:1999tv,Airapetian:2001eg}.

-It is non-trivial to translate the outcome in Ref. \cite{Efremov:2002ut} into our desired third moment of $e^u(x)+e^d(x)$ due to two reasons: (1) the measured combination $e(x)$ is not isoscalar and (2) there are altogether only four data points available which lie within $0.18<x<0.37$.
+It is non-trivial to translate the outcome in Ref. \cite{Efremov:2002ut} into our desired third moment of $e^u(x)+e^d(x)$ due to two reasons: (1) the measured combination $e(x)$ is not isoscalar and (2) there are altogether only four measured data points which lie within $0.18<x<0.37$.
 Therefore, extra assumptions are needed in order to extract the most information out of it.
-First, we will assume $e^d(x)\approx e^u(x)$ which holds in the large $N_c$ limit \cite{Efremov:2002qh} and is shown to be a fair approximation within a $\chi$QSM even for $N_c=3$ \cite{Ohnishi:2003mf}; this assumption and $e^q(-x)=e^{\bar{q}}(x)$ together give $e(x)\approx e^u(x)+(1/4)e^u(-x)$.
-Second, given the limited amount of data points, we shall assume a simple Gaussian-like parameterization of $e^u(x)$:
+First, we assume $e^d(x)\approx e^u(x)$ that holds in the large $N_c$ limit \cite{Efremov:2002qh} (which implies $\sigma_C^3\ll\sigma_C^0$).
+Second, we adopt a simple Gaussian-like parameterization of $e^u(x)$:

 which qualitatively describes most of the model predictions.
 The parameters $\{A,x_0,\sigma\}$ are to be fitted to experimental data.